LauPeiTong/WeCanUser/README.md

 # WeCan

 ## Application Overview
-WeCan is amweb app that provide a platform for Malaysian to buy surplus food at a deep discount.
+WeCan is a web app that provide a platform for Malaysian to buy surplus food at a deep discount.
 It is built using framework of Nuxt.js and Vuetify.
 It provieds the features such as:

 ### Order surplus food
 [<img src="./assets/img/UI1.png" width="300" />](./assets/img/UI1.png)